About the programme

 First, you select a thesis supervisor based on your specific field of interest.
 In this process, you can seek the assistance of the Head of Studies.
 When you have found a thesis supervisor, the two of you will formulate an independent research project that is part of the larger context in the supervisor's field of research.
 The goal of your project will be to obtain new molecular biomedical insight in the field of study.

 You then join the supervisor's research group and laboratory and remain associated with this group for the rest of your time in the programme.
-During that time, you are expected to work in the laboratory whenever you are not busy with coursework.

 The project work is concluded with a written scientific report on the experimental work carried out, and you present your findings at an oral exam that takes the form of a scientific defense, with two examiners responsible for questioning your results and conclusions.